Positions Vacant: Avonbank (Evesham) Brass Band

 Required:

-Avonbank (Evesham) requires a competent Solo baritone horn and an Eb bass player to join this lively Second Section Band.
-With a full summer and autumn programme of concerts ahead you would be warmly welcomed by the band!
+Avonbank (Evesham) requires a competent baritone horn (position negotiable) and Eb bass to join our lively Second Section band.
+With full summer and autumn concert programmes ahead you would be warmly welcomed by the band!
 Please get in touch!

 Contact:

-Apply in complete confidence to MD Colin Herbert by phone: 07703789673 or email: .
-Colin will be delighted to chat to you about the band — and we are all looking forward to meeting you very soon!
+Apply in confidence to MD Colin Herbert by phone: 07703789673 or email: .
+Colin will be delighted to chat to you about the band and we look forward to meeting you very soon!